kvegter/gsummit2025/README.gds.md

 This file gives some advice on how to use GDS with the dataset.

-> **NB** to use GDS you will need to be either using Sandbox OR Desktop environments, Aura Free will not allow access.
+> **NB** to use GDS you will need to be either using Aura Professional (trial), The provided training database OR Desktop environments, Aura Free will not allow GDS access.

-We will be projecting a graph into the GDS [Graph Catalog](https://neo4j.com/docs/graph-data-science/current/management-ops/graph-catalog-ops/) using [Native Projection](https://neo4j.com/docs/graph-data-science/current/management-ops/projections/graph-project/)
+We will be projecting a graph into the GDS [Graph Catalog](https://neo4j.com/docs/graph-data-science/current/management-ops/#_catalog_operations) using [Native Projection](https://neo4j.com/docs/graph-data-science/current/management-ops/graph-creation/graph-project/)

 If you want to ensure you have no existing projections you can run the following Cypher to clear your Graph Catalog: